Menged-mate/MengedMate/README.md

 2. Log in to your Render account
 3. Click on "New" and select "Blueprint"
 4. Connect your GitHub repository
-5. Render will automatically detect the `render.yaml` file and set up the services
+5. Render will automatically detect the `render.yaml` file and set up the services:
+   - `mengedmate-api`: The Django backend
+   - `mengedmate-web`: The React frontend
+   - `mengedmate-db`: The PostgreSQL database
 6. Configure the environment variables:
    - `SECRET_KEY`: A secure random string
    - `EMAIL_HOST_USER`: Your Gmail address